 Booking a Hotel in China

-If you're looking for accommodations in China, you can book through.
-The hotel market is still developing and therefore still affordable, but few hotels, especially those outside larger cities, take online bookings.
+The hotel market in China is still developing and therefore still affordable, but few hotels, especially those outside larger cities, take online bookings.
 It can often be easier to find a hotel after you arrive.